bsc-pm/nanos6/docs/ctf/CTF.md

 The HWC information is collected per each task burst (a task executing without interruption such as blocking) and per also inside Nanos6 core code.
 By default, it displays `PAPI_TOT_INS`.
 Each HWC is displayed as a different Extrae Event.
-If you want to inspect another counter, please, modify the "Value to display" subview of the "Hardware Counters" view to display the appropriate Extrae Event (HWC event) under Paraver's "Filter->Events->Event Type->Types" menu.
+If you want to inspect another counter, please, modify the "Value to display" subview of the "Hardware Counters" view to display the appropriate Extrae Event (HWC event) under Paraver's "Filter -> Events -> Event Type -> Types" menu.

 Task Id
 -------